Robert A. Fishman

 - Permitting and land use litigation

-Permitting and land use litigation of numerous projects for National Development of New England, including, most recently, the Bridges in Andover.
+Permitting and land use litigation of numerous projects for National Development of New England, including, most recently, the Bridges at Andover.

 - Property acquisition; permitting projects